abolajii/helicarrier-exercise/README.md

-# Simple Application With Search And Filter
+# Simple Application With Search And Filter Functionality

 This project was bulit with React JS (client-side) and GraphQL (server-side)